Effective Date: June 09, 2009

 |Update to comply with 1400 Compliance,with administrative changes, update applicable documents, and rearranged responsibilities.|

 |Update to comply with 1400 Compliance with administrative changes|

 It is NASA policy to abide by the requirements established for the Agency under the Inspector General Act (IG Act) and to otherwise cooperate with the Office of Inspector General (OIG) in the performance of its statutory duties.

 a.
 This NPD is applicable to all NASA programs and operations at NASA Headquarters and Centers, including Component Facilities and Technical and Service Support Centers.
-This language applies to the Jet Propulsion Laboratory, other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.
+This language applies to the Jet Propulsion Laboratory (JPL) (a Federally Funded Research and Development Center (FFRDC)), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.

 b.
 Pursuant to the IG Act, other applicable laws, Executive Orders, and Federal regulations, NASA OIG authority extends to contractor facilities, the facilities of any other entity receiving NASA funds, and to any other NASA-related entity.

 c.
 In this directive, all mandatory actions (i.e., requirements) are denoted by statements containing the term "shall."
 The terms: "may" or "can" denote discretionary privilege or permission, "should" denotes a good practice and is recommended, but not required, "will" denotes expected outcome, and "are/is" denotes descriptive material.